 Firstly, considering the flow of income and expenditure between household sector and the government, household sector pays income tax and commodity tax to the government.
 On the other hand, the government also makes transfer payments to the household sector in the form of various benefits and services like pension funds, relief, sickness benefits, health, education, and other services.

 As stated earlier, taxes paid by the household and the business sector are the leakages from the circular flow.
-This decreases not only the consumption and savings of the household sector, but also investments and production of the business sector decreases.
+This decreases not only the consumption and savings of the household sector but also investments and production of the business sector decrease.

 A part of the income earned by the government is saved and deposited in the capital market.
-Government also takes loans from the capital market either to meet the current expenditure or to invest in different projects.
+The government also takes loans from the capital market either to meet the current expenditure or to invest in different projects.

-The three sector model can be described with the following diagram:
+The three sector model can be described in the following diagram:

 If the government spends all its income received in the form of taxes, it flows back to the household and business sector in the form of subsidies and other government expenditures.
 This leads to the continuous circular flow of national income within the economy.